Myths in Software Testing vs Reality:

 9 Common Myths About Being A Software Tester Vs Reality

-- Involving QA at a later stage is a big risk to quality and the schedule of the deliverables.
+- Involving QA at a later stage is a big risk to the quality and the schedule of the deliverables.

-#3) Reporting to Dev lead is a ‘block’ to a tester’s career
+#3) Reporting to Dev Lead is a “block” to a Tester’s Career

 As long as you are doing your job right and being patient with the lead to help them catch up with testing practices, you should be good and will not have a long-term negative impact on your career.

-- Testers do write complex SQL queries to validate data or to create test data in case of ETL testing/data validation.
+- Testers write complex SQL queries to validate data or to create test data in case of ETL testing/data validation.

 - Testers do convert the code written in one DB to another in the case of migration testing.